The Supervet: Safari Special at The Rhino Orphanage

 🇿🇦 South Africa

-From bottle-feeding an orphaned rhino calf to assisting with monitoring rhinos successfully released back into the wild there’s a chance to take part in every aspect of rhino rehabilitation.
+From bottle-feeding an orphaned rhino calf to assisting with monitoring rhinos successfully released back into the wild, there’s a chance to take part in every aspect of rhino rehabilitation.

 The project only takes a few volunteers at a time, so you have a chance to work directly with professionals.
 As part of a small team, you’ll have a valuable role and be welcomed as part of the project staff.

 The research this project does is vital.
-From monitoring rehabilitated rhinos to the taking of blood samples there’s an opportunity to make a meaningful impact and share vital information to help protect rhinos in Africa.
+From monitoring rehabilitated rhinos to the taking of blood samples, there’s an opportunity to make a meaningful impact and share vital information to help protect rhinos in Africa.

 With project staff living on-site, there is the chance to chat, share stories and take in the stars of the southern hemisphere at night.

 Many of the orphaned rhinos are injured and emotionally distressed on arrival at the project.
-You’ll help to care for and rehabilitate them so that they can eventually be released back into nature.
+You’ll help to care for and rehabilitate them so they can eventually be released back into nature.

 Once they’re old enough, the rehabilitated rhinos are released into the surrounding wildlife reserve which is part of a UNESCO World Heritage Site.
 Monitoring the rehabilitated rhinos on a daily basis is another key part of rhino conservation work at this project.